-The Cole Museum is moving to the heart of the University of Reading Whiteknights Campus, in the brand new Health and Life Sciences building.
+The Cole Museum is at the heart of the University of Reading Whiteknights Campus, in the brand new Health and Life Sciences building.

-We encourage visitors to use alternative methods of transport to get to the museum, but if you need to come by car, limited parking is available.
+Parking on campus is limited, so we encourage visitors to use alternative methods of transport to get to the museum.

 There is a pay and display (£1.50 per hour or £10 for all day) car park for museum visitors at the Shinfield Road entrance to Whiteknights campus.
 Click here for Google Maps directions.